rug pull mcp

 When it comes to MCP security, middleware is your friend because you can’t expect every AI agent to become a security auditor.
 You also can’t rely on third-party MCP servers to behave the same way forever.

-The way MCP Manager approaches middleware is with a gateway between your agents and MCP servers; this gateway enforces trust boundaries, logs activity, and much more.
+The way MCP Manager approaches middleware is with a gateway between your agents and MCP servers; this MCP gateway enforces trust boundaries, logs activity, and much more.

 Monitor Changes to Tool Descriptions

 When a tool is approved in MCP Manager, you can add a condition that blocks a server’s tool when the description changes.
 Doing so stops Rug Pulls from being able to happen because Rug Pull attacks assume you will not notice that what a tool does changes.
-MCP Manager not only notices but immediately puts in safeguards so that the tool can no longer take any action.
+MCP Manager not only notices but also immediately puts in safeguards so that the tool can no longer take any action.

 Don’t Trust Blindly.
 Monitor Aggressively.